prabhjot5/Xenonstack_webpages/README.md

 Contact Us

-the home page is named index, which is has hyperlink for contact us and login page.
+the home page is named index, which has hyperlink for contact us and login page.

 initially it was like this-